tskit-dev/msprime/docs/api.rst

 instance of one of the following demographic events that are currently supported.

-.. autoclass:: msprime.GrowthRateChangeEvent
-.. autoclass:: msprime.SizeChangeEvent
+.. autoclass:: msprime.PopulationParametersChange
-.. autoclass:: msprime.MigrationRateChangeEvent
+.. autoclass:: msprime.MigrationRateChange
-.. autoclass:: msprime.MassMigrationEvent
+.. autoclass:: msprime.MassMigration

 ++++++++++++++++++++++++++++